alessandrolandra/meta-ppgInteraction/README.md

 ```
 COMPATIBLE_MACHINE = "qemuarm"
 ```
-The timing change that I was mentioning before, for my qemuarm machine, was to decrease the sleep interval in line 64 of the [**meta-ppgInteraction/recipes-ppg/app_recipe/files/hearthmonitor.c**](recipes-ppg/app_recipe/files/hearthmonitor.c) file from this `usleep(20000)` to something like `usleep(16000)`, due to the emulator scarse timing precision.
+The timing change that I was mentioning before, for my qemuarm machine, was to decrease the sleep interval in line 64 of the [**meta-ppgInteraction/recipes-ppg/app_recipe/files/hearthmonitor.c**](recipes-ppg/app_recipe/files/hearthmonitor.c) file from this `usleep(20000)` to something like `usleep(16000)`, due to the limited resources and poor timing precision of my emulator.